18 Jan Why Haven’t I Been Taught About This?

 My point is, there has not been anyone who has been incentivised for you to increase your income.
 Except, perhaps the government who usually earns more tax if you increase your income.

 7. Income is our sole responsibility – and people in general don’t like to take responsibility

 This can sound harsh, but it is very true!

 We have a tendency to blame everyone else for our problems.

 Don’t earn enough income?
 Blame your boss, parents, teachers, government and kids as well!

 I’m not a qualified psychologist, but what I do know is that if you want to master any area of your life, the first step is to accept full responsibility for it.

 Your income is your sole responsibility.
 As the saying goes “If it is to be, it is up to me!”

-If you want to learn about ways to increase your income, please go to www.MasterYourMoneyNow.com.au/getstarted to book in your 30 minute complimentary discussion with one of our team.
+If you want to learn about ways to increase your income, please go to www.MasterYourMoneyNow.com.au/getstarted to book in your complimentary 30 minute strategy session.

 - Master Your Money Now – Facebook– facebook.com/MasterYourMoneyNow.Com.Au/